wepr/dwc/win-start-readme.txt

 If your daemon found any seed and became fully synced - start mining.
 Start miner.bat.
 Another way - just type:
-	start_mining your_zzl_wallet_address threads_count
+	start_mining your_sld_wallet_address threads_count
-inside daemon's app window, where your_zzl_wallet_address is the same you have in miner.bat file and threads_count - munber of mining threads.
+inside daemon's app window, where your_sld_wallet_address is the same you have in miner.bat file and threads_count - munber of mining threads.